rileydakota/minikube-security-lab/README.md

 ----------------

-# Step four - control plane hardening
+# Step five - control plane hardening

 [ValidatingAdmissionPolicy](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/) and admission control in Kubernetes in general is a super powerful mechanism for implementing prevenative controls.
 There are [numerous](https://github.com/kubescape/cel-admission-library) [controls](https://kyverno.io/policies/) [we](https://open-policy-agent.github.io/gatekeeper-library/website/) can enforce using these, from enforcing standard names, labels, and annotations, to preventing insecure configurations altogether.
 We will use a fairly simple example to demonstrate the capability; we will prevent deployments to the `default` namespace.